Section 2: Topic 3

 “I advise researchers to give their press office colleagues as much notice as possible ahead of publication, so they can draft a press release and prepare content such as videos, photos and infographics to tell the story really well.

-“When the story comes out, it’s important to make time for interviews, engage with media and help the news reach as many people as possible.
-In this case, the media coverage led directly to collaborations with those who want to develop and use the kit for better public health.”
+“When the story comes out, it’s important to make time for interviews and engage with media to help the news reach as many people as possible.
+In this case, the media coverage led directly to collaborations, and ultimately significant new funding, to develop and use the kit to improve public health.”